Finding your Eczema Trigger: Environmental, Physical or Chemical?

 • What ingredients are there to make the product store, smell and feel nice (i.e. the unnecessary chemicals).

 Our advice - transparency is gold!
 A company with nothing to hide will have ingredients listed clearly.
 There are so many “nasties” in regular laundry products it can become overwhelming.
 This is a really great starting place to see how many of them are skin irritants or harmful to our bodies.
 You will absolutely want to avoid the products from this list.
 But in addition, be suspicious of anything labelled “fragrance”.
 This could be up to several hundred chemicals, including hazardous chemicals to get just the right synthetic scent.
-(Side note, recently I stumbled across a big brand laundry powder fragranced as “sunshine fresh”..... what is that?!).

 An alternative is naturally scented laundry powders.
 For example Figgy & Co’s lemon laundry powder is scented with essential oil - from actual lemons!
 Not only is the scent natural - it is one ingredient - that also has degreasing properties; perfect for laundry!

-Optical Brighteners - Marketed as ‘wonder cleaners’ but this couldn’t be further from the truth.
+Optical Brighteners are marketed as ‘wonder cleaners’ but this couldn’t be further from the truth.
 By design optical brighteners remain in the fibres of clothing and emit a blue light that we interpret as white and therefore clean.
 These chemicals embedded in our clothing are skin irritants and this reeks havoc on broken and sensitive skin.
 Instead use a natural based soaker to rid stubborn stains.
 Sure it will take longer (i.e. the soak time) but no chemical residues will be hiding in your clothes, and your clothes will actually be clean as opposed to looking clean.

 Fabric softeners are designed to remain in your clothing to feel soft to touch.